RealFlightSystems/ufo29/README.md

 - [2.1mm DC Barrel Jack Adapter](https://www.adafruit.com/product/1328) for Power Supply
 - [AVR-ISP-MK2 Olimex](https://www.mouser.com/ProductDetail/Olimex-Ltd/AVR-ISP-MK2?qs=C3feHhap9Pq3CI42wNu37Q%3D%3D)
 - Tagconnect [TC2030-IDC-NL](https://www.tag-connect.com/product/tc2030-idc-nl) AVR ICSP adapter

+## Development
+- Follow the Software Setup instructions above
+- Open the ufo29 sketch folder in the Arduino IDE, you should have the file ufo29.ino open
+- Configure the Arduino IDE ATTINY85 settings for the UFO29
+- Check the below settings once ATTinyCore is installed:
+   - Tools->Board->AttinyCore->Attiny25/45/85 (No Bootloader)
+   - Tools-> B.O.D.
+Level (Only set on bootload) -> Disabled (saves power)
+   - Tools->Chip -> Attiny85
+   - Tools->Clock Source -> 16Mhz (PLL) or 16.5Mhz PLL Tweaked (for a little more performance)
+   - Tools->Programmer -> AVRISP mkII
+   - Tools->Save EEPROM->EEPROM retained
+   - Tools->millis/micros -> Enabled-
+- Perform the build.
+   - Sketch->Verify/Compile
+- Next, program the Bootloader (only needs to be done once)
+   - Tools->Burn Bootloader
+- Build and Upload
+   - Sketch->Upload

+Once you have the bootloader programmed, you can add your own sequences and simply build/upload.\
+You can press the top button to change the bottom LED array and the bottom button to change the top.\
+NOTE: you will need to develop on one of the CPU's and then re-connect to the bottom header and program the other one.\
+NOTE: It is absolutely critical you burn the Bootloader before programming since this sets the eFUSE options on the MCU and therefore the clocks/IO's.

 ## Develop
 - Load the Arduino sketch in sw folder